 *Makes anxiety significantly worse with coffee coursing through veins deficit of breakfast*

-*Barely pays attention and worries about who’s looking at me the entire time*
+8:00 am.
+First class begins, I am hesitant but I enter.
+Barely pays attention and worries about who’s looking at me the entire time.

-12:00pm – Headed to the library for studying and “lunch” (more coffee)
+12:00 pm.
+Headed to the library for studying and “lunch”… usually more coffee.

 “God I love the library.
 No one bothers me here.
 I don’t think I’ll go to seminar next class…What’s that I’ve missed now, 2?
 Or was it 3?
 How many can I miss before I fail the class?
 4?
 I wonder if I should talk to the TA…Nah, they’ll think I’m stupid too.
 I’ll just fail it, fuck it, what is it worth like 30% of my grade?
 I’m going to have to do unreal on the exams.
 Better pay attention tomorrow.”